dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 <hr/>
 <br>

 Why Julia?
-Python excels as a general purpose programming language and as a wrapper for neural network implementations, whereas R excels at data analysis, statistics, and its robust library of bioinformatics packages.
+Python excels as a general purpose programming language and as a wrapper for neural network implementations, whereas R excels at data analysis, plotting, statistics, and for its robust library of bioinformatics packages.
 What is missing from the computational biology toolkit is a language that is easy to write, read, while maximizing performance on numerical and sequence based data.
 This is the niche that Julia fills.<br><br>

 ## Native Project Management and Reproducibility